curityio/account-linking-recipes/doc/2-extra-login-behavior.md

 ## Configure Google Identity

 First use the Google Developer Console to create an OAuth Client ID.\
-Configure this to point to your instance of the Curity Identity Server.\
-Note that `Client ID` and `Client Secret` values.
+Configure this to point to your instance of the Curity Identity Server, and note the `Client ID` and `Client Secret` values.

 ![Google OAuth Client ID](../images/2-extra-login-behavior/google-oauth-client-id.png)